kcrary/istari/docs/ui.md

 and then rewinds one line, `x` will still be `2`, not `1`.

-(A few of Istari's internal data structures are not rewound because doing so would cause unsoundness, but they should never be noticed by the user.)
+(A few of Istari's internal data structures are not rewound because doing so could cause unsoundness, but they should never be noticed by the user.)